 Purpose To initialize matrices and strings at compile time.

-Format declare [type] symbol [aop clist];

-Input type optional literal, specifying the type of the symbol.

-matrix

-string

-if type is not specified, matrix is assumed.

-symbol the name of the symbol being declared.

-aop the type of assignment to be made.

-- if not initialized, initialize. if already initialized, reinitialize. - ! = if not initialized, initialize. if already initialized, reinitialize. - if not initialized, initialize. if already initialized, redefinition error. - ?= if not initialized, initialize. if already initialized, leave as is.
+Format declare [type] symbol [aop clist]; Input type optional literal, specifying the type of the symbol. matrix string if type is not specified, matrix is assumed. the name of the symbol being declared. symbol the type of assignment to be made. aop if not initialized, initialize. if already initialized, reinitialize. if not initialized, initialize. ! = if already initialized, reinitialize. if not initialized, initialize. := if already initialized, leave as is.